bloominstituteoftechnology/Code-Review-Checklist/README.md

 1. Each project is pushed to GitHub with clear, detailed commit messages.
 2. Each project is feature complete and works as expected.
-3. There are no exceptions or warnings.
+3. There are no exceptions or warnings in your console or Chrome Developer Tools.
 4. Code follows consistent naming conventions, language idioms, and style.
 5. Code is written by the student.

 ## Part II - Review Objectives

-Objectives are written in our 'Student can...' format, and reflect the skills the student will have demonstrated in their project, assignment, or sprint challenge.
+Objectives from the Training Kit are written in our 'Student can...' format, and reflect the skills the student will have demonstrated in their project, assignment, or sprint challenge.
 Using the student's tracker, review each competency or objective in each sample of code, and determine a rating (0-3) on each one.

 Ask to see examples of each objective in the project.
 Ask the student to explain the code and how it demonstrates their mastery.